OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms.md

 ## Naming Configuration Transform Files {#Configurationfiles-Namingconfigurationtransformfiles}

 This feature will run your configuration transforms based on looking for transform files named with the following conventions.
-The configuration transformation files can either be named `*.Release.config`, or `*.<Environment>.config` and will be executed in this order:
+The configuration transformation files can either be named `*.Release.config`, `*.<Environment>.config`, or `*.<Tenant>.config` and will be executed in this order:

 1. `*.Release.config`
 2. `*.<Environment>.config`
+3. `*.<Tenant>.config`

 For an **ASP.NET Web Application**, suppose you have the following files in your package: